-- 7.3.
-As the main population centres, the market Towns provide opportunities for new development in locations with good access to employment, retail, education, transport, leisure and community facilities. - 7.4.
-Fenland faces significant challenges to the delivery of new homes.
+- 7.4 Fenland faces significant challenges to the delivery of new homes.
 Historic delivery rates of housing development failed to keep pace with the housing requirement.
 A Viability Assessment to inform the preparation of this Local Plan was commissioned.
-The assessment found that Fenland has lower house prices and land values than other authorities in the wider Cambridge sub-region and has relatively low development viability, particularly in locations in the north of the district. - 7.5.
-In formulating the strategy for growth, particular regard has been given to deliverability and viability issues present in the district.
-Notably, the spatial strategy: - Directs growth principally to market towns; - Provides opportunities for growth in settlements across the rural area, where there is proven market demand that people want to live there and businesses want to invest; - Offers choice for prospective home-buyers and renters and ensures that all communities receive the benefits of growth; - Allocates a range of site types and sizes to provide choice in the market for land, recognising that smaller sites can often be delivered most quickly; and - Includes a robust buffer (approx. 10%), over-allocating land to compensate for any sites which do not come forward, or do not come forward as quickly as expected. - 7.6.
-As set out in policy LP1 (Settlement Hierarchy), this Local Plan defines settlement boundaries around all settlements in the district, creating opportunities for windfall and infill development in existing communities.
-Outside of these settlement boundaries, opportunities for development are generally limited to that in accordance with policy LP12 (Meeting Housing Needs: Part C Exception Sites/ First Homes Exception Sites) and LP18 (Development in the Countryside). - 7.7.
-It is expected that planning decisions will support delivery of the spatial strategy, with the majority of new housing development taking place on sites allocated by policies in Part D, and shown on the Policies Map (Part E).
+The assessment found that Fenland has lower house prices and land values than other authorities in the wider Cambridge sub-region and has relatively low development viability, particularly in locations in the north of the district. - 7.5 In formulating the strategy for growth, particular regard has been given to deliverability and viability issues present in the district.
+Notably, the spatial strategy: - Directs growth principally to market towns; - Provides opportunities for growth in settlements across the rural area, where there is proven market demand that people want to live there and businesses want to invest; - Offers choice for prospective home-buyers and renters and ensures that all communities receive the benefits of growth; - Allocates a range of site types and sizes to provide choice in the market for land, recognising that smaller sites can often be delivered most quickly; and - Includes a robust buffer (approx. 10%), over-allocating land to compensate for any sites which do not come forward, or do not come forward as quickly as expected. - 7.6 As set out in Policy LP1 (Settlement Hierarchy), this Local Plan defines settlement boundaries around all settlements in the district, creating opportunities for windfall and infill development in existing communities.
+Outside of these settlement boundaries, opportunities for development are generally limited to that in accordance with Policies LP12 (Meeting Housing Needs: Part C Exception Sites/ First Homes Exception Sites) and LP18 (Development in the Countryside). - 7.7 It is expected that planning decisions will support delivery of the spatial strategy, with the majority of new housing development taking place on sites allocated by policies in Part D, and shown on the Policies Map (Part E).